Two Malakand incidents set alarm bells ringing

 “There were 186 incidents reported in North Waziristan from 2019 till June 2022.
 If compared with any other merged district, the number of such incidents was 56 in South Waziristan, nine each in Orakzai and Kurram, 16 in Mohmand, 12 in Khyber and 61 in Bajaur since 2019,” a source informed.

-Policemen and personnel of other law-enforcement agencies continued to come under attack in many southern districts, speaking volumes about the deteriorating law and order.
+Policemen and personnel of other law-enforcement agencies continued to come under attack in many southern districts, speaks volumes about the deteriorating law and order.

 The number of attacks on police have not only increased in southern districts but also in Peshawar and some other towns in the last almost one year.